This post may contain affiliate links. Please see my disclosure policy.

 Return 1 cup apple cider to the saucepan and bring to a boil, then reduce heat and simmer until the mixture is reduced to 1/2 cup.
 Let cool to room temperature before using in the doughnut batter.

-For easy baked doughnuts, transfer the batter to a large piping bag and fill each doughnut cup 3/4 full.
+For easy baked doughnuts, transfer the batter to a large piping bag and fill each donut cup 3/4 full.
 Bake doughnuts until golden and the tops spring back to the touch.
-Turn doughnuts out onto a wire rack to cool, and then it’s time to dunk!
+Turn out onto a wire rack to cool, and then it’s time to dunk!

 Baked Apple Cider Doughnuts